-‘Star Wars: The Last Jedi” News: Hayden Christensen To Return As Anakin?
+‘Star Wars: The Last Jedi’ News: Hayden Christensen To Return As Anakin?

 But one of the biggest topics of discussion has been whether or not the “Force Ghosts” will be returning in Star Wars: The Last Jedi.
 It certainly seems likely, given that a Force Ghost is only known to and inherent by other Jedi’s, which could be Rey or Finn – or both.

 According to a report by The Hollywood Reporter, the Force Ghosts have been confirmed for Star Wars: The Last Jedi, which should come as no surprise to anyone.
-But it would be hard to digitally insert the likeness of Alec Guinness onto the film, although not impossible.
+But it would be hard to digitally insert the likeness of Alec Guinness into the film, although not impossible.

 But he is not the only one famous for being a Force Ghost on a Star Wars film.
 As fans of Star Wars: Return of the Jedi have seen, Hayden Christensen replaced the old actor from the original film as the Force Ghost of Anakin Skywalker alongside Obi-Wan Kenobi and Yoda.
 The three Jedi have long been the main driving force for the apparitions in the Star Wars films and have long been the standard for which fans judge the effect of the scenes.